aballerr/rgc/README.md

-        -p, --pure               it will create a pure component -d, --dir                it will place the file in it's own directory -o, --overwrite          it will overwrite files if they exist -s, --style [extension]  it will aditionally create a file sheet -h, --help               output usage information
+        -p, --pure               it will create a pure component -d, --dir                it will place the file in it's own directory -o, --overwrite          it will overwrite files if they exist -t, --test           it will create a test along with your component -s, --style [extension]  it will aditionally create a file sheet -h, --help               output usage information